duvochel/resume-builder/README.md

 ## Résumé builder
 This Next.js application can generate an aesthetically pleasing résumé using Tailwind CSS.
+It's optimized for pdf tabloid format and it's possible to add spacer in the template to make elements fit well on the print page.
-It's written in Typescript and it leverages the AppRouter to present the résumé in multiple languages.
+This Typescript app leverages the AppRouter to present the résumé in multiple languages.
 Additionally, a dark mode option is available.

 ## Getting Started